 One click and you’re done!
 Sharing on social media is as easy as clicking a single button.

 But a little more effort gets you a lot better results.
-Especially in a super crowded space like social media, more time and attention on each social media post is the key to much better engagement.
+Especially in a super crowded space like social media, more time and attention on each social media post is the key to better engagement.

 Let’s start with an example of a social media post that combines all the elements we recommend.
 It’s easy to imagine how this sample post would get more traction than just a simple share.